coder/coder/docs/admin/index.md

 **Image**

 - A [base image](./templates/managing-templates/image-management.md) contains
-  OS-level packages, and utilities that the Coder workspace is built on.
+  OS-level packages and utilities that the Coder workspace is built on.
 It can be an [example image](https://github.com/coder/images), custom image in your registry, or one from [Docker Hub](https://hub.docker.com/search).
 It is defined in each template.